 Immediate Priority—Preserving Evidence: To help preserve evidence, victims are advised not to change clothes or bedding, take a shower, douche, or clean up until evidence has been collected by the police or SANE.
 Evidence may still be available even if the victim has changed clothes or cleaned up/showered.
 Therefore, victims should leave any clothes or bedding that may contain evidence unfolded and undisturbed, if possible.
 If clothing or bedding must be moved, each item should be kept separate to prevent transfer of body fluids or other trace evidence.
 Victims and witnesses should also not delete or destroy any potentially relevant video or text messages, messages through other social media outlets (e.g., Snapchat, Facebook, Twitter, Instagram, Tinder, Grindr, etc.), emails, voicemails, written notes, or any other media, including hard-copy documents.

-Vanderbilt will implement appropriate interim remedial and protective measures on its own initiative or in response to a request from a complainant or respondent.
-While interim measures are not punitive and are intended to provide support and relief to the parties involved in or affected by sexual misconduct, they may impact one or more parties.
-Such measures will remain in effect as long as necessary, depending on the relevant facts and circumstances.
+Vanderbilt will implement appropriate interim supportive remedial and protective measures on its own initiative or in response to a request from a student.
+Supportive measures are not punitive and are intended to provide support and relief to the parties involved in or affected by sexual misconduct.

-Parties may request interim measures from the Title IX Office (students), the Equal Employment Opportunity Office (faculty/staff/postdoctoral fellows/trainees), the Project Safe Center, the Office of Student Accountability, Community Standards, and Academic Integrity (Student Accountability) or the Associate Dean of Students for Community Standards and Student Support.
-Parties may request interim measures even in cases where an investigation is not undertaken or either party has declined to participate in the University proceeding or the criminal process.
-In all instances, the University will determine the reasonableness of the request and the Title IX Coordinator or Director of Equal Employment Opportunity will oversee the interim measure(s) provided.
+Parties may request supportive measures from the Project Safe Center or from the Title IX Office, the Office of Student Accountability, Community Standards, and Academic Integrity (Student Accountability) or the Associate Dean of Students for Community Standards and Student Support.
+Parties may request supportive measures even in cases where an investigation is not undertaken or either party has declined to participate in the University proceeding or the criminal process.
+In all instances, the University will determine the reasonableness of the request and the Title IX Coordinator will oversee the interim measure(s) provided.

 - access to on-campus counseling services and assistance in setting up an initial appointment;

-- no contact orders issued by Student Accountability (may refer to persons and/or locations) (see No Contact Orders section below);
+- no contact orders issued by Student Accountability;

 - rescheduling of academic exams and assignments;